skip to content

 • Letter of reference

-Your academic referee should send their letter of reference for you to visitingstudents@maths.cam.ac.uk ideally before 23 February 2024 in order to be considered by your nominated supervisors, and no later than 18 March 2024.
+You will also need to provide a letter of reference before Friday 28 February 2025.
 Your referee should be either a tutor or other academic at your current institution who knows you and your work well.

 Stage 2: Final Application

-If one (or more) of the supervisors you nominate in the ‘Expression of Interest’ form confirm they would be happy to supervise you if you are accepted onto the programme, you will be contacted (no later than the week commencing 11 March 2024) to confirm and invited to submit the 'Final Application Form'.
+If one (or more) of the supervisors you nominate in the ‘Expression of Interest’ form confirm they would be happy to supervise you if you are accepted onto the programme, you will be contacted (no later than the week commencing 17 March 2025) to confirm and you will be invited to submit the 'Final Application Form'.

 The Final Application form will ask for the following additional information: